 10. Duration of the scheme

-Aid under this scheme may be granted until 31 December 2020.
-This scheme, registered under the General Block Exemption Regulation, will supersede the current Welsh Government Support for Sports, Multifunctional and Local Infrastructure Scheme SA.39573.
+Aid under this scheme may be granted until 31 December 2023.
+This scheme, registered under the General Block Exemption Regulation, will supersede the current Welsh Government Support for Sports, Multifunctional and Local Infrastructure Scheme SA.49702.

 11. Budget for aid under the scheme

-Although there is no defined budget for aid under this scheme, it has been estimated that the total expenditure from 30th November 2017 – 31st December 2020 will be in the region of £5 million and will comprise a combination of domestic resources and European structural funds.
+Although there is no defined budget for aid under this scheme, it has been estimated that the total expenditure from 30th November 2017 – 31st December 2023 will be in the region of £5 million and will comprise European structural funds.

 Should the budget for this scheme increase the Welsh Government will inform the European Commission.